 Two papers in which Gerald Crabtree argues that human intelligence has declined since a peak thousands of years ago (Part I and Part II) have been the subject of the popular science media rounds over the last week (such as this piece in The Independent).

 Crabtree’s argument has two components.
-The first is that intelligence is fragile and vulnerable to genetic load (not that he uses the term genetic load).
+The first is that intelligence is fragile and vulnerable to genetic load.
 He estimates that within the last three thousand years, the average person would have accumulated at least two mutations that have harmed our intelligence.

 The second component is that selection pressure on intelligence eased when humans started to live in supportive societies where failures of judgement are no longer fatal.
 Adaptations relating to immunity would have been more important.
 Without this selection pressure, the negative mutations are no longer eliminated from the population.

 I’m relatively sympathetic to the first limb, and the idea that thousands of genes influence intelligence (although I’m not convinced that Crabtree has put together the best case for it).
 For the second, however, Crabtree overestimates the existence of a social support web over recent millennia and underestimates the need for intelligence to survive in agricultural societies.
 I am not sure what level of social security existed in medieval Europe, but I expect it was minimal and probably little different from the web of family support received in a hunter-gatherer group.
 Crabtree appears to be projecting today’s supportive conditions back further than they existed.

 Crabtree anticipates one response to his argument, that intelligence can still be favoured by sexual selection: